Ad king Sorrell's abdication leaves WPP at crossroads

-LONDON (Reuters) - Martin Sorrell’s sudden exit from WPP (WPP.L) marks a shocking end to the career of a chief executive who through sheer force of personality made it the world’s biggest advertising firm.
+LONDON (Reuters) - Martin Sorrell’s sudden exit from WPP marks a shocking end to the career of a chief executive who through sheer force of personality made it the world’s biggest advertising firm.

 WPP said in early April it had appointed lawyers to investigate a whistleblower’s allegation of personal misconduct against Sorrell, who over 33 years turned a two-man outfit into one of Britain’s biggest companies present in 112 countries.